 AINL graph memory (`ainl_graph_memory`)

-JSON-backed node/edge graph memory for the ArmaraOS ↔ AINL bridge: episodic, semantic, procedural, and persona-shaped nodes with typed edges.
-This is not the SQLite memory adapter (MEMORYCONTRACT.md(MEMORYCONTRACT.md));
+JSON-backed node/edge graph memory for the ArmaraOS ↔ AINL bridge (episodic, semantic, procedural, persona).
+Distinct from the SQLite memory adapter; see MEMORY_CONTRACT.md for the memory adapter contract.

 AINL graph memory (ainl_graph_memory)